DiegoHuerta1/A-Probabilistic-Model-for-Node-Classification-in-Directed-Graphs/README.md

 # A-Probabilistic-Model-for-Node-Classification-in-Directed-Graphs

-In this work, we present a probabilistic model for directed graphs where nodes have attributes and labels.
+This repository presents a probabilistic model for directed graphs where nodes have attributes and labels.
 This model serves as a generative classifier